A wood-burning stove can make your tent very warm and cosy. We answer those questions on how to use a wood-burning stove in your tent.

 Ever wondered about how to use a wood-burning stove in your tent?
 We try to answer that question...

-Using a stove in your tent is known as ‘Hot Tenting’, and believe me, a good stove can make your tent very warm.
+Using a stove in your tent is known as ‘Hot Tenting’; believe me, a good stove can warm your tent.

 However, you can’t put a stove in just any tent.

 The tent will typically need to be canvas or polycotton and have an opening for the hot flue pipe (the ‘chimney’).

 Isn’t using a stove in your tent dangerous?